LIFE: HONEY, I'M HOME!

 Photo by Natalee Cocks

-And the upstairs was now complete.
-Moving to downstairs:
+Now that the upstairs was complete.
+Let’s move downstairs:

 ENTRANCE HALL:

-Valentina had the genius idea of using the table we had in our old kitchen, painting it white, adding a leather handle to the drawer and placing it at the entrance hall as a console.
+Valentina had the genius idea of using the table we had in my old kitchen, paint it white, add a leather handle to the drawer and place it at the entrance hall as a console.
 It turned out perfect!
 Added some monochromatic vases, an artificial plant, a mirror and a runner and the entrance hall was ready to take you into the staircase hall.

 Photo by Natalee Cocks